 For those of you who are unfamiliar with Bitcoin, it’s an online currency that uses peer-to-peer technology to transfer funds and as such has no central authority or banks (learn more about Bitcoin) and currently is proving increasingly popular online.

 We’ve been following the progress of Bitcoin for some time now, with a view to hopefully implementing it as a payment method on our website at some point.
-But the other day we were thinking – you know what would be cool?
+But the other day we were thinking – you know what – we sell a pool table or two – so what would be cool?
 Being able to pay with Bitcoin for a game of pool in your local pub!
 After all Bitcoin is being accepted in more and more places (even for a pint in a pub).

 Embed This Video